David Dinkins: 1993 election

 In 1993, Dinkins lost to Republican Rudy Giuliani in a rematch of the 1989 election.
 Dinkins earned 48.3 percent of the vote, down from 51 percent in 1989.
-One factor in his loss was his perceived indifference to the plight of the Jewish community during the Crown Heights riot.
-Another was a strong turnout for Giuliani in Staten Island; a referendum on Staten Island's secession from New York was placed on the ballot that year by Democratic Governor Mario Cuomo and the New York State Legislature.
+Factors in his loss were his perceived indifference to the plight of the Jewish community during the Crown Heights riot, a strong turnout for Giuliani in Staten Island (a referendum on Staten Island's secession from New York was placed on the ballot that year by Democratic Governor Mario Cuomo and the New York State Legislature), and suppression of the Hispanic vote by Giuliani.

 Later career

 From 1994 until his death, Dinkins was a professor of professional practice at the Columbia University School of International and Public Affairs.

 Dinkins was a member of the board of directors of the United States Tennis Association.
 He served on the boards of the New York City Global Partners, the Children's Health Fund, the Association to Benefit Children, and the Nelson Mandela Children's Fund.
 Dinkins was also on the advisory board of Independent News & Media and the Black Leadership Forum, was a member of the Council on Foreign Relations, and served as chairman emeritus of the board of directors of the National Black Leadership Commission on AIDS.

-Dinkins' radio program Dialogue with Dinkins aired on WLIB radio in New York City from 1994 to 2014.
+Dinkins's radio program Dialogue with Dinkins aired on WLIB radio in New York City from 1994 to 2014.
 His memoirs, A Mayor's Life: Governing New York's Gorgeous Mosaic, written with Peter Knobler, were published in 2013.

-Although he never attempted a political comeback, Dinkins remained somewhat active in politics after his mayorship, and his endorsements of various candidates, including Mark J. Green in the 2001 mayoral race, were well-publicized.
+Although he never attempted a political comeback, Dinkins remained somewhat active in politics after his mayorship, and his endorsements of various candidates, including Mark Green in the 2001 mayoral race, were well-publicized.
 He supported Democrats Fernando Ferrer in the 2005 New York mayoral election, Bill Thompson in 2009, and Bill de Blasio in 2013.
 During the 2004 Democratic presidential primaries, Dinkins endorsed and actively campaigned for Wesley Clark.
 In the campaign for the 2008 Democratic presidential nomination, Dinkins served as an elected delegate from New York for Hillary Clinton.
 During the 2020 Democratic presidential primaries, Dinkins endorsed former Mayor Michael Bloomberg for president on February 25, 2020, just before a Democratic debate.

 Dinkins sat on the board of directors and in 2013 was on the Honorary Founders Board of The Jazz Foundation of America.
 He worked with that organization to save the homes and lives of America's elderly jazz and blues musicians, including musicians who survived Hurricane Katrina.
 He served on the boards of the Children's Health Fund (CHF), the Association to Benefit Children, and the Nelson Mandela Children's Fund (NMCF).
 Dinkins was also chairman emeritus of the board of directors of the National Black Leadership Commission on AIDS.
 He was a champion of college access, serving on the Posse Foundation National Board of Directors until his death in 2020.

 The David N. Dinkins Municipal Building in Manhattan was named after the former mayor in 2015 by mayor Bill de Blasio.